-Provide a return line from the engine injection system return connection to the day tank (near the top) and extend down below the minimum fuel level of the day tank.
-Otherwise, drain-back from the engine fuel pump and filters can occur.
+Provide a return line from the engine injection system return connection to the day tank (near the top).
 Provide a day tank overflow line to the supply tank in case the float switch fails to shut off the fuel transfer pump.